 Are you up for a little campaign creation?

 We sure hope so!
-With this video, Jane’s going to take you through the ins and outs of creating your first Facebook Ad – where you can drive traffic to your website, bring people to you, and increase your audience engagement!
+We’re going to take you through the ins and outs of creating your first Facebook Ad – where you can drive traffic to your website, bring people to you, and increase your audience engagement!

 How To Create Your First Facebook Ad Campaign

-Hey, Petpreneurs, this is Jane Harrell and I’m here to dig into all the goodness that is Facebook ads!
+Hey, Petpreneurs, Jane here, and I am going to help you dig into the wild world of Facebook ads!

 But how do I make sure I get the most bang for my buck?